Ragged Glory

-Ragged Glory is the 18th studio album by Canadian / American singer-songwriter Neil Young, and his sixth album with the band Crazy Horse.
-It was released by Reprise Records on September 9, 1990.
+Ragged Glory is the 20th studio album by Canadian-American singer-songwriter Neil Young, and his sixth album with the band Crazy Horse.
+It was released by Reprise Records on September 10, 1990.
+Ragged Glory was voted the 36th best grunge album of all time by Rolling Stone in 2019.
+A live recording of the album from November 2023 was released as Fuckin' Up in April 2024.

 Recording

 The Ragged Glory sessions took place in April 1990 at Young's Broken Arrow Ranch.
 The band played a set of songs twice a day for a couple of weeks (never repeating the same songs in a set), then went back, listened and chose the best takes.
 According to Young, this approach "took 'analysis' out of the game during the sessions, allowing the Horse to not think".

 Music and lyrics

-The album revisits the heavy rock style previously explored on Everybody Knows This Is Nowhere and Zuma.
-The first two tracks, "Country Home" and "White Line" are songs Young and Crazy Horse originally wrote and performed live in the 1970s (the original recording of "White Line", made for an aborted Homegrown album, would finally see release in 2020).
-"Farmer John" is a cover of a 1960s song, written and performed by R&B duo Don and Dewey and also performed by British Invasion group The Searchers as well as garage band The Premiers.
-Young revealed that the song "Days that Used to Be" is inspired by Bob Dylan's "My Back Pages".
-The album features many extended guitar jams, with two songs stretching out to more than ten minutes.

-The closing track, "Mother Earth (Natural Anthem)", uses the melody of the folk song "The Water Is Wide".